 I have previously been involved in various community organizations and thought this would be a good opportunity to again become involved and give back while helping to support an integral part of our community.

-Marketing, The Dingwall Group
+Public Relations Manager, The Dingwall Group

 I’m happy my family and I get to call Kenora home.

 After moving here in 2008, I have tried my best to involve myself in our community as much possible.
 Starting my business career at Woodlake Marine in Finance, I quickly grew a huge respect for the lake and fisheries and became a director on the Kenora Bass internationals board of directors.
 Now 8 years later I am the Director of Sponsorship and Co-chair of the Tournament.
 I have also been a member on the Community Foundations Marketing Committee, The Kenora Recreation Centre’s Expansion Committee and am currently a Director for the Kids Can Fish ice fishing Tournament.

 I have spent the last 4 years as the HR & Marketing Manager for the Dingwall Group of Companies.
 In this role I have been able to reach the community on so many other levels through organizing various charitable functions.
 This role has allowed me to strengthen my educational background in business marketing while creating great partnerships within the community!